 - Apply image processing such as ISO threshold to the rendering

-- Specify a color LUT for customizing the color map curve
+- Specify a color LUT to adjust the color map curve

 - Invert the volume colors

-- Customize features such as the color of the boundaries, boundary box, intersection line and background
+- Customize many other viewer elements such as boundary color, boundary box, intersection line, and background

-Using LEADTOOLS Medical 3D SDK technology, developers can create applications to generate 3D volumes using any stack of 2D cross-sectional slices.
-The cross-sectional planes must be parallel to each other in order to generate a meaningful 3D volume, so LEADTOOLS provides functions that use DICOM tags to identify, separate and sort volumetric stacks.
+Using LEADTOOLS Medical 3D SDK libraries, developers can implement 3D volume generation using any stack of 2D cross-sectional slices such as MRI or CT.
+Easily generate Axial, Sagittal, and Coronal planes from the original 2D stack.
+LEADTOOLS provides functions that use DICOM tags to identify, separate, and sort volumetric stacks.

-MinIP (Minimum Intensity Projection): MinIP is similar MIP, but only the minimum intensity along the view line of the 3D volume data is selected for rendering.
-This provides a better visualization of low-density structures with respect to surrounding tissues in a volume.
-For example, MinIP can be used for visualizing the bronchial tree since bronchi, the least dense structures of the thorax, are normally filled with air.
+MinIP (Minimum Intensity Projection): MinIP is similar to MIP, but provides a better visualization of low-density structures with respect to surrounding tissues in a volume.

 SSD (Shaded Surface Display): SSD is a technique which displays a surface model of the 3D object specified by the ISO threshold.